digitaltwinconsortium/ManufacturingOntologies/README.md

 7. Open the URL of your Azure Web App service in a browser and fill in the two fields under Settings and click Apply.
 The Azure Event Hub connection string can be read for Azure IoT Hub under "Built-in Endpoints"->"Event Hub-compatible endpoint" in the Azure Portal.

-8. If you want to store the OPC UA PubSub telemetry data in a time-series database and do further analysis on it, you can deploy an instance of Azure Data Explorer (ADX) from the Azure Portal and connect it directly to your IoT Hub by following the steps in the lower half of the article from [here](https://www.linkedin.com/pulse/using-azure-data-explorer-opc-ua-erich-barnstedt/).
-Then, import the Station nodeset file into your ADX instance, using the UA Cloud Nodeset Viewer tool also located in the Digital Twin Consortium's GitHub [here](https://github.com/digitaltwinconsortium/UANodesetWebViewer).
-Once you do that, you can e.g. calculate the OEE using the ADX queries found [here](https://github.com/digitaltwinconsortium/ManufacturingDTDLOntologies/tree/main/ADXQueries).
+8. Set up the [Data History](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-data-history) feature in the Azure Digital Twins service to historize your contextualized OPC UA data to Azure Data Explorer deployed in this solution.
+You can find the wizard to set this up in the Azure Digital Twins service configuration in the Azure portal.

 Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!